 Army quality : Highest Discipline

 The army still possesses the ability to gather crystal mana and other magical resources for use by their general, and regularly does so when assigned to a defensive position or engaging in resupply in a safe territory.
 It is easy for the general to overlook the utility of this order, but in times of mana shortage it has been used to good effect.
 Likewise, the general of the army can still be used as a focus for potent ritual magic that is channeled through an esoteric application of the magical Law of Dominion to effect a territory normally beyond the reach of the Imperial regio.

-In addition to these abilities, the Citadel Guard now have the ability to channel unique realm magic effects depending on their position in a six-stage cycle.
+In addition to these abilities, the Citadel Guard now have the ability to channel unique realm magic effects.
 These abilities require significant strategic planning to employ effectively, given that they are available for only one season out of every six in a rigidly defined order.
 Whether using Day magic to map a territory, evoking a shield of protection with Winter magic, channeling Summer magic to establish a beach head, or any of the other potent supernatural abilities this quality grants, the Citadel Guard's unmatched ability to bring the exact tool for the job to the exact moment where it will do the most good.

 There is an element of risk here; once a technique has been employed it cannot be called on again immediately; access to the techniques "refreshes" during the Summer Solstice after which all of them are available once again.

 |Summer Solstice 381YE||Nicassia Avicia of Phoenix Reach|

 |Summer Solstice 378YE||Tanwyn Ankarien|

 |Winter Solstice 376YE||Decius Cascade|